The Remarkable Leadership of Thomas Paine

 Evidence of Vision

 Northouse suggests that effective leaders construct compelling visions that ultimately influence and guide people’s behaviors (Northouse, 2016).
-Thomas Paine provided the world a clear and accurate vision of freedom and liberty within the construct of organized society, and Paine was the first to offer a modern idea of cosmopolitanism that defies strict nationalism (Walker, 2000).
-His writings often reflected visions of peaceful, democratic, egalitarianism, and he helped people see and understand that a truly representative government was not only possible but that it also required the participation of the people who could exercise their power in support of the common good (Dennehy et al., 2006).
+Thomas Paine provided the world with a clear and accurate vision of freedom and liberty within the construct of organized society, and Paine was the first to offer a modern idea of cosmopolitanism that defies strict nationalism (Walker, 2000).
+His writings often reflected visions of peaceful, democratic, and egalitarianism, and he helped people see and understand that a truly representative government was not only possible but that it also required the participation of the people who could exercise their power in support of the common good (Dennehy et al., 2006).
 Many today take such ideas for granted, but it can and will be argued that, without Paine’s vision, these ideas may not have become a reality.

-While unknown to many, the philosophy of free thought in America is attributed to Thomas Paine as well (Kingsley, 2019).
+While unknown to many, the philosophy of free thought in America is attributed to Thomas Paine (Kingsley, 2019).
 Paine’s vision of a free-thinking society required reason from a non-biased perspective.
-Because of this vision, Americans now enjoy the separation of church and state, of which Paine played a fundamental role in achieving (Dennehy et al., 2006).
+Because of this vision, Americans now enjoy the separation of church and state, which Paine played a fundamental role in achieving (Dennehy et al., 2006).

-It was also Paine that advocated for the system of checks and balances (Dennehy et al., 2006).
+Paine also advocated for the system of checks and balances (Dennehy et al., 2006).
 However, he also planted seeds for the abolition of slavery with his article “African Slavery in America,” which denounced the African slave trade (Foner, 2020, para.
 4).
 Furthermore, he helped people see the benefits of universal human rights, general welfare, universal education, and technological and economic development (Dennehy et al., 2006, p.
 184).
 In this, it could be argued, in many ways, that the modern era is due to the visions and influence of Thomas Paine.

 Evidence of Communication

 It has been said that communication is at the heart of leadership and that effective communication requires descriptive and intentional messaging that is consciously and purposefully delivered (Shriberg et al., 2005).
 When done correctly, written communication is said to be one of the most effective modes of communication (Manker, 2015).
-Without effective communication, leaders cannot paint a clear picture of the future they seek and struggle conveying the details of what their version of success might resemble.
-Therefore, leaders must be able to communicate both visions and goals in a way that is easy to understand and motivates followers to achieve success (Luthra, 2015).
+Without effective communication, leaders cannot paint a clear picture of the future they seek and struggle to convey the details of what their version of success might resemble.
+Therefore, leaders must be able to communicate visions and goals in a way that is easy to understand and motivates followers to achieve success (Luthra, 2015).

 Thomas Paine is explicitly known for his writing.
-In biographies written about him, Paine is often framed as an influential writer and pamphleteer, whose writings influenced the American Revolution (A&E, 2019).
+In biographies written about him, Paine is often framed as an influential writer and pamphleteer whose writings influenced the American Revolution (A&E, 2019).
 However, his written communication was so effective that his words are still being studied and pondered to this day (Medina, 2015).